Official IOCCC rules

 Legal abuse of the rules is somewhat encouraged.
 A submission that, in

-the opinion of the judges, violates the rules will be disqualified.
+the opinion of the judges, violates the rules WILL BE DISQUALIFIED.

 Submissions that attempt to abuse the rules MUST try to justify why